rnielikki/Patapon-Info/pac/_build/md/guide/reference-table.md

 ### Music/Sound List (For [playAtrac](../playatrac.md) etc.)

+> [!WARNING]
+> This list is incomplete.
+Please describe how to get the correct sound index from a file.

 The ID has **same order as selist.slt** (in `DATA_CMN\loadinggroup\systemdata\sound`).
 Here are few examples:

 - title